AP World History Unit 2 Practice Test: Networks of Exchange

 Another of their good qualities is their habit of wearing clean white garments on Fridays.
 Even if a man has nothing but an old worn shirt, he washes it and cleans it, and wears it to the Friday service.
 Yet another is their zeal for learning the Koran by heart.
 They put their children in chains if they show any backwardness in memorizing it, and they are not set free until they have it by heart.
 I visited the qadi in his house on the day of the festival.
 His children were chained up, so I said to him, "Will you not let them loose?"
 He replied, "I shall not do so until they learn the Koran by heart.”

-Ibn Battuta’s statement “Another one of their good qualities” reflects Battuta’s belief that
+Ibn Battuta’s use of the phrase “Another of their good qualities” reflects Battuta’s belief that

 A